codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 Having an online web drive, accessible to all your devices, anywhere is a very useful tool.
 This is the basis of services like Dropbox and Google Drive.

-Cloud Capsules has added a File System Data Capsule, which mounts as a standard file system to a Backend Capsule.
+Code Capsules has added a File System Data Capsule, which mounts as a standard file system to a Backend Capsule.
 This makes it very convenient to use for file storage, as opposed to using a blob store on other providers, as the file system interface is already well supported in most programming languages, and the concepts are already understood by programmers.

 In this tutorial, we'll use a [Backend Capsule](https://codecapsules.io) along with a file store Data Capsule to build a very simple web file store.
 We'll use [Node.js](https://nodejs.org/) as the programming language, and use [Express](http://expressjs.com) as the web framework.